 - Am I sure I don’t want a law firm career anymore?

-- Does the role sound interesting/sophisticated in a substantive sense?
+- Does the role sound intriguing in a substantive sense?

-- Is this job going to teach me new skills?
-Will it help advance my professional development?
+- Is this job going to teach me any new skills?
+Will it aid my professional development?

-- Is this a steppingstone and am I pigeonholing myself into a field of law I’m not committed to just to get in-house?
+- Is this a steppingstone and am I pigeonholing myself into an area of law I’m not passionate to just to get in-house?

 - Is there an opportunity to advance within the organization?

 - What background do the general counsel and other senior counsel in the legal department have?
-Were they all partners at law firms previously or is there an opportunity to move all the way up within the organization?
+Were they all partners at law firms beforehand or is there an opportunity to rise all the way up within the organization?